 Test for HIV, Syphilis, Hepatitis B and C. Order a free & confidential postal test kit you can complete at home and return for results.
-Order a testing kit here This service is for men who identify as gay, bisexual, men who have sex with men and black African heterosexual men and women.
+Order a testing kit here This service is for men who identify as gay, bisexual, men who have sex with men and Black, Asian and Ethnic Minority heterosexual men and women.

 If you identify in another way please order a HIV testing kit available from https://freetesting.hiv/